rapidsai/cumlprims_mg/README.md

 $ cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX
 ```

 Note: The following warning message is dependent upon the version of cmake and the `CMAKE_INSTALL_PREFIX` used.
-If this warning is displayed, the build should still run succesfully.
+If this warning is displayed, the build should still run successfully.
 We are currently working to resolve this open issue.
 You can silence this warning by adding `-DCMAKE_IGNORE_PATH=$CONDA_PREFIX/lib` to your `cmake` command.
 ```
 Cannot generate a safe runtime search path for target ml_test because files in some directories may conflict with libraries in implicit directories:
 ```

-There are many options to configure the build process, see the [customizing build section](#libcuml-&-libcumlc++).
+There are many options to configure the build process, see the [customizing build section](#custom-build-options).

 3. Build `libcumlprims`: